 When I taught my cooking classes I had a class called “When the Moon Hit’s Your Eye”…yes, it was a pizza making class.
 We made all kinds of pizza and one flatbread, a Rosemary Flatbread with Dipping Oil and Tomatoes.
 It was one of my most popular classes and to this day people tell me they still make my homemade pizza and flatbread recipes.

 I love picturing my students with their families or friends rolling out dough and anticipating the delicious outcome of their work.
 I hope this tutorial makes you feel confident enough to try this recipe at home.
-Pizza making is really fun.
+Making flatbread is really fun.

 …and serve with dipping oil and balsamic and tomatoes!